 TDIU Veterans Lawyer: VA Disability Compensation

-Are you eligible for TDIU?
+Are You Eligible for TDIU?

-Qualifying for the VA’s Individual Unemployability Benefit
+Qualifying for VA’s Individual Unemployability Benefit

 The IU benefit, sometime referred to as TDIU (Total Disability based on Individual Unemployability), is based on the vet’s inability to maintain “substantially gainful employment” due to a service-connected illness or injury.

 VA regulations require the vet to have at least one service-connected disability rated at 60% or more.
 Alternatively, if the vet has multiple disabilities, at least one must be rated at 40% or more, and in combination the vet’s disabilities should have a combined rating of 70% or more.

 Veterans who do not meet the minimum disability rating requirements for IU may be considered if they can demonstrate exceptional or unusual circumstances.
 For example, they could show that their disabilities directly interfere with their employability or require hospitalization often enough to make steady employment impractical.

 The veteran’s claim must show that their service-connected disability or disabilities are “sufficient, without regard to other factors, to prevent performing the mental and/or physical tasks required to get or keep substantially gainful employment.”